asvilen/SoftUni/Python Basics/README.md

-#Python Basics
+# Python Basics
-This folder contains problems that I solved in my Python Basics course.
+This folder contains problems that I solved during the Python Basics course.